The collecting, sharing and use of data to improve performance across voluntary organisations is on Knowledge and data sharing page.

 - Center on Nonprofits and Philanthropy (CNP), part of Urban Institute.
 Projects include the National Center for Charitable Statistics (NCCS) and Research Initiative on Nonprofit Advocacy.

-- Institute for Nonprofit Studies, Mount Royal University, Canada.
+- Institute for Community Prosperity (previously Institute for Nonprofit Studies), Mount Royal University, Canada.

 - International Society for Third Sector Research (ISTR) has an academic journal Voluntas, and occasional issue-based reports.

 - Johns Hopkins University hosts the ISTR (above) and the Centre for Civil Society Studies.
 They have run Comparative Non-profit Sector Project for some years, which looks at how the sector differs across countries.

 - Nonprofit Sector Research Fund Another American outfit.

 Campaign for Voluntary Sector Archives – website run by run by the British Academy Research Project ‘Digitising the Mixed Economy of Welfare in Britain’ .
 A five year project (2014-19) which aims to support voluntary sector archives in the preservation and digitisation of their archives and to promote archives as part of the voluntary sector’s wider public benefit responsibility.